changeworld/azure-docs.pl-pl/articles/active-directory/manage-apps/provisioning-agent-release-version-history.md

 ### <a name="release-status"></a>Stan wydania

-23 stycznia 2019: Wydane do pobrania
+23 stycznia 2019: wydano do pobrania

 ### <a name="new-features-and-improvements"></a>Nowe funkcje i ulepszenia